University of San Francisco School of Law: Academics

 USF offers full- and part-time programs leading to the J.D. degree.
 Students can also enroll in the J.D./M.B.A. program which takes four years of study.
 USF also offers a J.D./Master of Urban and Public Affairs dual degree program.
 J.D. students can also receive certificates at graduation in Public Interest Law, Intellectual Property, Employment Law, International Law, and other areas.
-USF also offers a Master of Laws (LL.M.) degree program in Comparative Law and International Transactions for foreign lawyers who have first degrees in law from a non-American university as well as an LL.M. in Intellectual Property and Technology law for foreign and American lawyers.
+USF also offers a Master of Laws (LL.M.) degree program for foreign lawyers who have first degrees in law from a non-American university as well as an LL.M. in Intellectual Property and Technology law for foreign and American lawyers.
 USF also offers an LL.M. in Taxation for foreign and domestic students with law degrees, as well as a Master of Legal Studies in Taxation (M.L.S.T.) for students with a bachelor's degree.

 Admissions

-For fall 2023 admitted students, the median LSAT score was 153 and the median undergraduate GPA was 3.46.
-The school accepted 55.23% of applicants, and 15.27% of those accepted enrolled.
+For students in the Fall 2025 incoming class, the median LSAT score was 155 and the median undergraduate GPA was 3.47.
+The school accepted 55% of applicants, and 15.27% of those accepted enrolled.
 Following the 2022-2023 academic year, 16% of first year students left USF Law for academic (11.0%) or non-academic (5.0%) reasons.

 Rankings

-U.S. News & World Report ranks USF Law tied for No.165 out of 196 schools.
+U.S. News & World Report ranks USF Law No.156 out of 196 schools.

-In 2021, Princeton Review placed USF Law fourth in the country for Greatest Resources for Minority Students.
+In 2025, Princeton Review placed USF Law fourth in the country for Greatest Resources for Minority Students.

 Bar examination passage

-The overall 2023 bar passage rate for USF graduates taking the examination for the first time was 67.37%, compared to 72.43% for all ABA-accredited law schools.
-The first time passage rate for USF graduates taking the California bar was 67.78% compared to 72.33% for other ABA schools.
-The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 83.33% for the class of 2021.
+The July 2025 California bar passage rate for first-time USF Law examinees was 85.5%.

 Post-graduation employment

-According to the University of San Francisco School of Law's official 2023 ABA-required disclosures, 58% of the Class of 2023 obtained full-time, long-term, JD-required employment (i.e. as attorneys) nine months after graduation, excluding solo-practitioners.
-The University of San Francisco School of Law's Law School Transparency under-employment score is 16.1%, indicating the percentage of the Class of 2023 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to the University of San Francisco School of Law's official 2025 ABA-required disclosures, 65.8% of the Class of 2024 obtained full-time, long-term, JD-required employment (i.e. as attorneys) nine months after graduation, excluding solo-practitioners.